Does your cat need a new home?

 You can ask a potential adopter for animal related references

-such as their vet, groomer, pet-sitter, etc. These people can give
+such as their vet, groomer, pet-sitter, etc. This can give

 you an idea of what kind of pet owner the person may be.